vigsivan/RWCNet/train_oasis/README.md

 This directory contains:
 - model weights (\*.pth)
 - evaluation config (eval\_config.json)
-- dataset split used for training and validation (data.json)
+- dataset split used for training and validation (data.json).
+Note you'll have to change the paths for it to work on your system.
 - metrics (metrics.json)

 You can verify the results by running: